 2.2 The approval of each application made under clause 2.1 shall rest solely with the Associate Superintendent, Human Resources.
-The Associate Superintendent, Human Resources shall, at least one (1) month prior to participation in the plan or at a date otherwise agreed between the Board and the Union advise each applicant of his/her approval or disapproval of his/her application, and if the latter, an explanation thereof.
+The Associate Superintendent, Human Resources shall, at least one (1) month prior to participation in the plan or at a date otherwise agreed between the Board and the Union advise each applicant of their approval or disapproval of their application, and if the latter, an explanation thereof.